-You've seen it happen a thousand times: Mario plays a tune on the Warp Whistle, and a tornado spins in and whisks him off to another world.
+You've probably seen it happen many times: Mario plays a tune on the Warp Whistle, and a tornado spins in and whisks him off to another world.
 But, if you're a fan of the Zelda series, chances are you've seen (and heard) it all before.

 Two years and two months before, to be exact.
 In The Legend of Zelda, Link's whistle (actually called "Recorder" in the intro credits) does the exact same thing as Mario's when it is used.
 Even the tune played is the same!
 Compare:

 Notice that the whistle and tornado sprites aren't exactly the same, but the tornadoes' actions and the musical notes played are exactly the same.
-I wouldn't call this a coincidence, since Shigeru Miyamoto (video game god) and Koji Kondo (sound composer supreme) worked on both games.
+We wouldn't call this a coincidence, since Shigeru Miyamoto (game director) and Koji Kondo (sound composer) worked on both games.

 Two versions for NES

 At some point, Nintendo re-released SMB3 with a few changes.